Qasr-e-Fatima: Features

 which would supply the water to the pool.
 Near the pool chamber are small ventilators, two on each side which may have been used as a source of sunlight and letting out steam.

-Upon stepping inside the building is a corridor that connects to each room situated on the ground floor.
-The ground floor contains large stately rooms designed for entertainment, two towards the right side of the entrance (north), two towards the left (south) and one at the back.
-The movement inside the building is through the great entrance into a spacious corridor that runs around a huge hall with ornate ceilings and a staircase on the South side.
+Upon entering the building a corridor provides access to the rooms on the ground floor.
+These comprise five large rooms, apparently intended for formal or social use: two are located to the north of the entrance, two to the south, and one at the rear.
+The main entrance leads into a spacious corridor that surrounds a large central hall, which has an ornate ceiling and a staircase on its southern side.

 There is a large square hall with seven openings leading into a corridor.
 The hall acts as a datum and around it the corridors are connected to the rooms where different activities are held.
 On the south between the two rooms is a solid teak wood, polished staircase connecting ground floor and first floor.

 On each corner of the palace are octagonal towers, in which only two near the front entrance have spiral staircases that go up to the roof.

 At the far end, opposite the entrance is a room for entertainment which has few stairs on each side leading directly into the grounds at the back of the palace.

 When viewed from outside, the ground floor has two very ornate windows on either side of the entrance consisting of three shutters in each.

 The same windows are on the north and south side as well, on either side of the stairs which lead from the rooms to the grounds.
 The octagonal towers have five windows each.
 In the same way there is a protruding chhajja which goes all around the ground floor to provide shade.